A Guide to Financing a Home on a Freelancer Income

 2. Improve Your Credit Score: A good credit score is crucial when applying for a mortgage.
 Pay off existing debts, keep credit card balances low, and make all payments on time.
 Monitor your credit report regularly and address any errors promptly.

-3. Save for a Down Payment: While traditional lenders may require a 20% down payment, options are available for smaller down payments.
+3. Save for a Down Payment: While a 20% down payment can help avoid private mortgage insurance, many loan programs allow for lower down payments — in some cases as low as 3–5%, depending on the loan type and borrower profile.
 However, saving as much as possible can lower monthly mortgage payments and reduce overall homeownership costs.

 4. Document Your Income: As a freelancer, documenting your income for a mortgage application can be different than traditional employment.
 Keep meticulous records of your earnings, including tax returns, bank statements showing consistent deposits, invoices or contracts from clients, and any other relevant financial documentation.
 These records provide lenders with a clear picture of your financial stability and earning potential.